wtto00/tauri-plugin-app-events/README.md

     }
    ```

-1. If you want to support key event listeners on the Android platform, you'll need to modify the `MainActivity.kt` file located at `src-tauri/gen/android/app/src/main/java/com/tauri/dev/MainActivity.kt.
-The content should be updated as follows`:
+1. If you want to support key event listeners on the Android platform, you'll need to modify the `MainActivity.kt` file located at `src-tauri/gen/android/app/src/main/java/com/tauri/dev/MainActivity.kt`.
+The content should be updated as follows:

    ```kotlin
    package com.tauri.dev